°®¶¹´«Ã½

 Mercury cycling through the environment.

-Certain species of microbes have evolved to survive in harsh environments, even .
+Certain species of microbes have evolved to survive in harsh environments, even those that were previously thought to be too extreme to support life.
 These include environments, such as mines and industrial sewage, that are rich in heavy metals.
-On the other hand, human exposure to toxic levels of metals, like is known to lead to health risks, including cancer and damage to multiple organ systems.
+On the other hand, human exposure to toxic levels of metals, like , is known to lead to health risks, including cancer and damage to multiple organ systems.

 Heavy metals induce cellular damage through or through oxidative stress, which can damage DNA and other cellular components.
 With the , there has been a mounting need for effective remediation methods.